15 Best Places to Shop in Barcelona + Shopping Tips

 If you’re looking for more thrift shopping options, Barcelona also has a great selection of thrift and vintage stores.

-Here are some of the most popular Barcelona vintage stores:
+Here are some of the best shops in Barcelona for vintage items:

 Barcelona Shopping Tips

-- Use a credit card with no foreign transaction fees: If paying with a credit card, make sure to use a credit card with no foreign transaction fees.
+• Use a credit card with no foreign transaction fees: If you’re paying with a credit card, make sure to use a credit card with no foreign transaction fees.
 I personally use the Chase Sapphire Preferred card which has some amazing travel perks.

 Final Thoughts: Barcelona Shopping Guide

-I hope this guide helps you plan your shopping adventures in Barcelona!
+I hope this guide has helped you figure out where to shop in Barcelona!

 Happy shopping!